2 Vermont ski

 Vt. lawmakers to discuss ‘taxing the cloud’

-MONTPELIER (AP) -- Whether to levy Vermont’s sales tax on so-called cloud computing will
+MONTPELIER (AP) -- Whether to levy Vermont’s sales tax on so-called cloud computing will be up for discussion at the Vermont Statehouse.

 Cloud computing happens most often when businesses, instead of buying software to run their processes, go on the Internet and pay to use software housed on computers located elsewhere.